THE REALITY BEHIND 9 BIG INSTAGRAM MYTHS

 We can finally put a stop to this rumor: there is no such thing as an Instagram shadowban! (as long as you follow Instagram’s Community Guidelines of course!).

-According to the rumor mill, your posts could be “shadowbanned” (blocked from the Instagram feed) for using the same hashtags over and over, or liking too many posts.
+According to few sources, your posts could be “shadowbanned” (Not shown on Instagram feed) for using the same hashtags again and again, or liking too many posts.